Newark, DE (NRK)

 On July 28, 1986, Newark’s city council authorized an application for a state of Delaware Bicentennial Improvement Fund grant for the acquisition and redevelopment of the Newark PRR station, and on March 27, 1987, Amtrak deeded the station building over to the city.
 By September, the city had hired John Milner Associates of West Chester, Pa., to develop architectural specifications for restoration.
 In the late summer of 1988, Roberts Construction of Frederica, Del., began restoration work.
 The work encompassed the first floor ticket booths, the ladies’ and men’s waiting rooms, modernized upstairs offices (formerly stationmaster’s quarters), and rebuilt canopies on the exterior.
 The building currently houses the Newark History Museum, which features more than 30 exhibits covering three centuries of local history.

 By 2000, Amtrak and SEPTA traffic had increased to the point where expansion of the current station was considered.
 In 2004 and 2005, public workshops were held, and by 2007 Delaware DOT (DelDOT) and its subsidiary, the Delaware Transit Corporation (DTC), together with a consortium of other organizations led by the Wilmington Area Planning Council (WILMAPCO), proposed improvements to the regional commuter rail system.

 With the support of its project partners, WILMAPCO subsequently won a Transportation Investment Generating Economic Recovery (TIGER) II grant in October 2010.
-Awarded through the U.S. Department of Transportation, the $2.25 million in planning funds was used to address transportation needs surrounding the redevelopment of the former Chrysler assembly plant located on the south side of the tracks across from the current station.
+Awarded through the U.S. Department of Transportation, the $2.25 million in planning funds was used to address transportation needs surrounding the redevelopment of the former Chrysler assembly plant located on the south side of the tracks adjacent to the current station.

 Purchased by the University of Delaware in 2009, the 272-acre parcel will become a new campus dedicated to science and technology research.
 It will be home to academic buildings and labs, but also public spaces and parks, as well as housing and retail.
 In this vein, the redevelopment of this brownfield parcel also presented a solid opportunity to relocate the train stop and construct a larger, modern facility.
 The TIGER II grant funded the environmental review for the station site required by the National Environmental Policy Act (NEPA) and allowed for the start of preliminary engineering.